bitprj/Intro-To-Serverless/GETTING_STARTED.md

 - Sets up git command tab completion and modifies your terminal prompt to show your current git branch if you're inside a git repository.
 - Closes the Terminal program to ensure that all changes are applied.

 When everything completes successfully, close and re-open Terminal.
-You will see the following insecure directories error message:
+Depending on your operating system, you may see the following insecure directories error message:
 ```
 zsh compinit: insecure directories, run compaudit for list.
 Ignore insecure directories and continue [y] or abort compinit [n]? yzsh compinit: insecure directories, run compaudit for list.